AbdelrahmanElsaidElsawy/beamng-ros2-integration/README.md

 ## Prerequisites

-For using the BeamNG ROS2 integration, a BeamNG.tech build and a Python environment with [BeamNGpy][1] installed are required.
-BeamNGpy has to have compatible version with the BeamNG.tech installation.
+For using the BeamNG ROS 2 integration, a BeamNG.tech build and a Python environment with [BeamNGpy][1] installed are required.
+BeamNGpy has to have a compatible version with the BeamNG.tech installation.

 For sensor shared memory support, BeamNG.tech and ROS have to be running on the **same machine** and the **same operating system** (Windows Subsystem for Linux will not work with shared memory).
 Shared memory on Linux is **not working** in the current BeamNG.tech release and the support will come in the next major update.

-The BeamNG ROS2 integration is tested with the following ROS2 distributions: [Foxy Fitzroy](https://docs.ros.org/en/foxy) and [Humble Hawksbill](https://docs.ros.org/en/humble/index.html).
+The BeamNG ROS 2 integration is tested with the following ROS 2 distributions: [Foxy Fitzroy](https://docs.ros.org/en/foxy) and [Humble Hawksbill](https://docs.ros.org/en/humble/index.html).

 <a name="steps"></a>

-### Steps
+### Setup Steps
-1. Setup your ROS2 Humble/Foxy workspace.
+1. Setup your ROS 2 Humble/Foxy workspace.
 See
    * [Install ROS Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)
    * [Setup ROS workspace](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html)
-2. Clone this repository into your ROS2 workspace.
+2. Clone this repository into your ROS 2 workspace.
 3. Use [rosdep](https://docs.ros.org/en/humble/Tutorials/Intermediate/Rosdep.html#rosdep-operation) to install the dependencies for the package.
 See:
    * [How do I use the rosdep tool](https://docs.ros.org/en/humble/Tutorials/Intermediate/Rosdep.html#how-do-i-use-the-rosdep-tool)
-4. Install `beamngpy` using pip or conda in the Python environment you use to run the ROS2 nodes.
+4. Install `beamngpy` using pip or conda in the Python environment you use to run the ROS 2 nodes.
 5. To run the bridge, run `ros2 run beamng_ros2 beamng_bridge`.

 ### Optional Dependencies